timabilov/ibuilder/README.md

 ```
 `Loop` itself can be used instead of `CommandCallback`.
-You can nest loop with each other wherever and however you want:
+You can nest loops with each other wherever and however you want:

 ```
          Loop.create()